OpenHD/QOpenHD/readme.md

 On other platforms, RC is currently disabled via compiler flag to prevent anyone from using it and accidentally causing a flyaway or getting injured.
 The code is not yet finished and has a few bugs to resolve before it can be trusted.

+## Speech

+The app can announce warnings and errors, along with other telemetry messages from the drone, including arming errors and GPS glitch conditions.

+The speech system is part of Qt rather than custom made, however it doesn't work exactly the same on every platform.

+Voices on Mac, iPhone/iPad, and Android sound quite natural, while the quality of the voices on Linux (including the GroundPi) depends on which speech backend was selected at build time.

+I haven't yet picked or even tested specific backends on Linux to ensure the voices sound natural, so they may sound robotic at the moment.

+## Telemetry

+The Open.HD telemetry is handled via UDP when the app is running on a phone or a computer, and via the same shared memory system used by the original OSD when running on GroundPi.

+For vehicle telemetry, only Mavlink is fully integrated at the moment, but [other protocols are being added](https://github.com/infincia/QOpenHD/issues/17).

 ## Video streaming

 On the GroundPi, the app is simply an overlay on `hello_video` just like the original OSD, so video should work exactly the same as it always has.